Amphenol Target of Unusually High Options Trading (NYSE:APH)

 Amphenol Co.
-(NYSE:APH) saw some unusual options trading activity on Tuesday.
-Investors purchased 3,173 call options on the stock.
-This is an increase of 951% compared to the typical volume of 302 call options.
+(NYSE:APH) was the target of unusually large options trading on Tuesday.
+Stock traders bought 1,675 put options on the company.
+This represents an increase of 863% compared to the typical volume of 174 put options.

+Amphenol (NYSE:APH) last announced its quarterly earnings results on Tuesday, January 26th.
+The electronics maker reported $0.56 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.51 by $0.05.
+Amphenol had a net margin of 14.00% and a return on equity of 23.23%.
+The firm had revenue of $2.43 billion during the quarter, compared to the consensus estimate of $2.22 billion.
+During the same period last year, the firm posted $0.49 EPS.
+The firm’s quarterly revenue was up 12.8% on a year-over-year basis.
+As a group, research analysts expect that Amphenol will post 3.62 earnings per share for the current year.

+Several hedge funds and other institutional investors have recently made changes to their positions in the business.
+Resonant Capital Advisors LLC raised its stake in shares of Amphenol by 94.0% in the first quarter.
+Resonant Capital Advisors LLC now owns 5,823 shares of the electronics maker’s stock worth $385,000 after acquiring an additional 2,822 shares during the last quarter.
+Avenue 1 Advisors LLC raised its stake in shares of Amphenol by 92.9% during the first quarter.
+Avenue 1 Advisors LLC now owns 3,640 shares of the electronics maker’s stock worth $240,000 after buying an additional 1,753 shares during the last quarter.
+CWM LLC raised its stake in shares of Amphenol by 75.0% during the first quarter.
+CWM LLC now owns 1,122 shares of the electronics maker’s stock worth $74,000 after buying an additional 481 shares during the last quarter.
+Illinois Municipal Retirement Fund raised its stake in shares of Amphenol by 100.0% during the first quarter.
+Illinois Municipal Retirement Fund now owns 14,016 shares of the electronics maker’s stock worth $925,000 after buying an additional 7,008 shares during the last quarter.
+Finally, Clarius Group LLC raised its stake in shares of Amphenol by 102.4% during the first quarter.
+Clarius Group LLC now owns 5,588 shares of the electronics maker’s stock worth $369,000 after buying an additional 2,827 shares during the last quarter.
+92.82% of the stock is owned by institutional investors.

-A number of equities analysts have commented on APH shares.
-JPMorgan Chase & Co. started coverage on shares of Amphenol in a report on Tuesday, December 29th.
-They issued a “neutral” rating and a $69.00 price objective on the stock.
-Zacks Investment Research lowered shares of Amphenol from a “buy” rating to a “hold” rating and set a $66.50 price objective on the stock. in a research note on Friday, January 29th.
-Finally, Morgan Stanley upped their target price on shares of Amphenol from $65.50 to $66.00 and gave the stock an “equal weight” rating in a research report on Monday, March 15th.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and five have assigned a buy rating to the stock.
-The stock currently has a consensus rating of “Hold” and a consensus target price of $62.30.
+A number of analysts recently weighed in on the stock.
+Zacks Investment Research cut shares of Amphenol from a “buy” rating to a “hold” rating and set a $66.50 price target for the company. in a research report on Friday, January 29th.
+JPMorgan Chase & Co. assumed coverage on shares of Amphenol in a research note on Tuesday, December 29th.
+They issued a “neutral” rating and a $69.00 target price on the stock.
+Finally, Morgan Stanley upped their target price on shares of Amphenol from $65.50 to $66.00 and gave the company an “equal weight” rating in a research note on Monday, March 15th.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and five have issued a buy rating to the stock.
+Amphenol presently has a consensus rating of “Hold” and an average target price of $62.30.

 Amphenol Company Profile